marlungu/gwu_rml/assignment_6/README.md

 ### Intended Use

-* **Primary intended uses**: This model is an *example* probability of default classifier, with an *example* use case for determining eligibility for a credit line increase.
+* **Primary intended uses**: This model is not intended for business use; it's been developed for educational purposes.
+Its primary goal is to facilitate understanding and learning.
-* **Primary intended users**: Students in GWU DNSC 6301 bootcamp.
+* **Primary intended users**: Students in GWU.
 * **Out-of-scope use cases**: Any use beyond an educational example is out-of-scope.